eqasim-org/eqasim-france/sphinx_doc/misc/misc_summary.md

 # Miscellaneous

-This sections is all about the non-technical stuff.
+This section is all about the non-technical stuff

 ```{toctree}
 :titlesonly: